 Twenty-five years after it first opened in theaters, what else is there to really say about Batman Forever?

 For starters, it’s not nearly as bad as most people (particularly comic-book fans) would tell you, and Schumacher is clearly having fun here while also making sure that the audience is having fun as well.
 Is it as good as Batman or Batman Returns?
 Not entirely, but as much as those two films are held in high regard, they have their own flaws and shortcomings as well.
-Elliot Goldenthal’s score for Batman Forever wasn’t as good as Danny Elfman’s original theme for the first two films, but it’s actually very impressive and memorable in and of itself for not being blown out of the water by its predecessor.
+Yes, Danny Elfman’s original theme music and score for the first two films reign supreme, but Elliot Goldenthal’s theme music and score for Batman Forever is very impressive and memorable, and avoids being blown out of the water by its predecessor.
 Val Kilmer was impressive as both Bruce Wayne and Batman, as was Chris O’Donnell as Dick Grayson and Robin.
 (And their costumes are still some of the very best in any comic-book movie.)
 Nicole Kidman as Dr. Chase Meridian was an absolute smokeshow who plays the character as she’s in a film noir from the ’50s and I mean that in the best way possible.

 If only just for this scene of Dick Grayson doing the absolute most when drying and hanging up his laundry …